gamaraala666/PBR-textures-for-Clarisse/README.md

 The "Bugs" of the script

--You have to click and select an item from both shader and material lists.
+- You have to click and select an item from both shader and material lists.
 Even though the list may show a selection you already want.
 Otherwise it doesnt capture the selected value.
--If you select an already existing shader with textures attached whcih were NOT created with this script, it will probably not work.
+- If you select an already existing shader with textures attached whcih were NOT created with this script, it will probably not work.

 ![summary](https://i.ibb.co/qNmHzZ5/PBR-Texture-set-help.jpg)